 This is why a competent non-native speaker of English (or any language, for that matter) can usually be understood by native speakers.
 Although the words and syntax that a non-native speaker utter might not constitute perfect English, they are often close enough to the target language for the native speaker to interpret meaning.
 It is for this reason that millions of intermediate non-native speakers are able to successfully work in English-speaking companies without having to actually improve their skills: the native speakers are able to interpret.

-Whether you're an individual looking to advance your career or a Human Resources director who is searching for the best educators to help your non-native speakers, Newcastle Language Systems is here for you.
+So, whether you're an individual looking to advance your career or a Human Resources director who is searching for the best educators to help your non-native speakers, Newcastle Language Systems is here for you.
 We look forward to helping you succeed.